Vibram FiveFingers: Design

 Vibram FiveFingers comprise many different materials that vary depending on the style of shoe.
 The most common components are Vibram TC-1 performance rubber, which makes up the sole of these shoes, a thin stretch polyamide comprising the frame of the shoe that molds to the contours of the user's foot, and an antimicrobial microfiber footbed.
+Shoe sizes correspond to quarter-inch increments in foot length, closely resembling the Continental European system.